asmeurer/mypython/prompt_toolkit_extensions.md

   looks like a lot of code to copy, and I haven't attempted it yet.

 - [Making completions work differently in terms of sync/async](https://github.com/jonathanslenders/python-prompt-toolkit/issues/497).
-  The current completion framework is altogether too asynchronous and not asynchronous enough.
+  The current completion framework is simultaneously too asynchronous and not asynchronous enough.
 You can't force text to block for a bit on completion (and there's no apparent way to indicate that there are no completions, as opposed to completions are still computing), and you can't get completions